Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 We purchased 750 antique roses that thrive in our area from Tyler, Texas.
 And for 20 years, we fought armadillos uprooting new plants, spider mites and fungus afflicting the blooms, and weeds overtaking the bushes.
 At least we didn’t have stray cats in the garden (although Seren-Kitty did enjoy leash walks there).
 Gardening morphed into a full-time job, time neither of us had, and after about ten years, we gave up trying.

-The slide show, above, from about 2006 shows the garden in its prime.
-The video below seven years later offers a glimpse of past overgrown glory.
+The gallery of photos, above, from about 2006 shows the garden in its prime.
 Since then, natural attrition and more recently rose rosette disease infected most of our roses.
 The horrible 2021 February cold spell (which delayed this post) killed the rest.
+All of the back garden ended up overgrown with native trees that only recently we’ve removed–starting from scratch with bare earth that now we fight to keep weed free.

 We’d already planned to redesign the garden.
 But we need help.